glennmatlin/FIFE_manuscript/wopr/main.typ

 - Note model/version, access method, and any external tools used.
 - Document known limitations and appropriate use contexts.

-= Conclusions
+= Open Research Questions
-== Future Work
+// THIS IS THE FUTURE WORK SECTION
 Standardize reporting for language‑based wargames: share prompts, facilitation procedures, and adjudication rubrics with seeds and model versions.
 Expand beyond short horizons by testing memory, retrieval, and role‑stability over multi‑turn scenarios.
 Compare lightweight interventions (system prompts, few‑shot ICL, adapters) with simple baselines.
 Encourage artifact release (transcripts, code, minimal configs) to enable replication across venues.

-== Final Thoughts
+= Conclusions
-LMs are reshaping how language‑centric wargames can be designed and studied, but progress depends on clarity about roles, formats, and evaluation.
+LMs are reshaping how open-ended and language‑centric wargames can be designed and studied, but progress depends on clarity about roles, formats, and evaluation.
 A discussion‑style synthesis helps the community converge on practical choices that preserve the strengths of human‑facilitated play while making careful use of automation.
 We hope the references and patterns here accelerate